veliovgroup/ostrio/tutorials/linux/security/automated-backups.md

  - Backup Mongo DB (*change to DB of your choice*)
  - Backup `/var/www/` directory
  - Backup most useful log files
- - Archive every file into `.7z` with password
+ - Archive every file into `.7z` with a password

 ```bash
 #!/bin/bash